Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Reasoning.md

 ### The Mental Models Approach
 - Opposite of rules approach
 - Involves special-purpose cognitive processes, including those that comprehend language
-- Effective reasoning occurs when reasoner
+- Effective reasoning occurs when reasoner checks first idea of what conclusion could be is assessed by an attempt to construct alternative models consistent with premises but inconsistent with hypothesized conclusion